 Balmoral Cruise Ship Day Visit

-Fred Olsen Cruise Line and the
+Fred Olsen Cruise Line

-Our Day visit by Paul and Carole
+by Paul and Carole

 The cruise industry is growing at an alarming rate and focus is mostly on what is new and exciting.
 Cruise ships are getting bigger and bigger, with zip wires, bumper cars, magic carpets and the lastest NCL ship coming out this year even has a Go Kart track!